vyuldashev/laravel-openapi/README.md

 In order to add path or query parameters to route you need to create `Parameters` object factory.

+You may generate a new one using Artisan command:

 ```bash
 php artisan openapi:make-parameters GetUser
 ```

+Here is an example of `Parameters` object factory:

 ```php
 class GetUserParameters extends ParametersFactory